dated/core-auto-refunds/README.md

   "@dated/auto-refunds": {
     enabled: true,
     passphrase: "super dooper passphrase",
+    publicKeys: ["*"], // list of sender public keys for which to send refunds
     interval: 5 // interval in blocks between checks for expired locks, defaults to 5 },
 };